Who can study abroad?

 The University of Wisconsin Board of Regents requires that all students studying abroad be covered by Cultural Insurance Services International (CISI)

 , which is a comprehensive health insurance plan.
-This plan costs $34 per month and is included in the cost of all UWM-sponsored programs.
-All non-UWM program participants will need to purchase this insurance separately for the duration of their stay.
+This plan is inexpensive and is included in the cost of all programs, both UWM- and non-UWM-sponsored.
 Visit the Health and Safety

 page for more information.